 Nuclear Medicine Certification and Certificate Programs

-An applicable associate's degree in a related field such as radiation therapy or diagnostic medical sonography is required.
-In addition, courses in medical terminology, human anatomy, and physiology are recommended.
+- Prerequisites: An associate's degree in a related field such as radiation therapy or diagnostic medical sonography is required

 The student engages in hands-on experience in a controlled classroom environment and, eventually, through an internship program at a medical office or hospital.
 The curriculum covers the functions of organ systems as well as in-depth safety and equipment procedures.
 Here is a list of course topics one might study through this certificate program: